Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Community member

-"There is an instruction in the KIT, it lists items for each motive.
-For example, I have Lavoro Autonomo and in the list, apart from passport copy and certificate from the consulate, there is nothing else."
+"The KIT contains instructions and a list for each motive.
+For example, I have Lavoro Autonomo and in the list, besides a copy of the passport and a copy of the certificate from the consulate, nothing else."

 Immigration expert

-"In my experience, documents included in the KIT are almost never reviewed, so bring a second identical full set of documents to the fingerprint appointment — they will demand those."
+"In my experience, the documents placed in the KIT are almost never reviewed, so bring a second, identical set of documents to the fingerprint appointment — these are what they will actually ask for."

 Renewal package